In honor of Memorial Day, we asked readers to share their thoughts on patriotism. Here are some of the responses we received.

-Send your correspondence to [email protected] Please include your name, telephone number and address for verification.
+Send your answers to [email protected] Please include your name, telephone number and address for verification.
 Letters may be no longer than 300 words and will be edited for grammar, style and length.

-In these Letters to the Forum, our readers share their thoughts on today’s political climate and nuclear proliferation.
+In these Letters to the Forum, our readers share their thoughts on credible contractors, a Congressional candidate and child care.

-In these Letters to Forum, our readers share their thoughts on Second Amendment sanctuary policies and the sanctity of living.
+In these Letters to the Forum, our readers share their thoughts on a congressional candidate, mail-in voting and public health advice.

-In these Letters to Forum, our readers share their thoughts on Ballad’s prices, local government spending and the Johnson City Public Library’s anniversary.
+In these Letters to the Forum, our readers share their thoughts on Teacher Appreciation Week, unemployment benefits and the politicization of federal pandemic funding.